December 9, 2020 By Leanne Vogel October 20, 2021

 Needless to say, there are big problems with the grocery model when looking for good quality meats, where you’re paying for the quality and not for the markups, brokers, distributors… I’d rather pay $12 direct for quality for $12 meat than through a grocer and pay $12 for $6 meat.
 You know what I’m saying?

-Outside of grocery, there are local farms and purchasing animal proteins directly from those farms, CSA programs in your area, or purchasing direct through a farm that may be further away, and having it delivered (this is where Belcampo comes in!).
+Outside of grocery, there are local farms and purchasing animal proteins directly from those farms, CSA programs in your area, or purchasing direct through a farm that may be further away, and having it delivered.
 The only way that smaller operators can actually make money long-term, and continue to make quality products, is through selling directly.

 So, what do you do?
 You’re standing at the grocery store… and, you don’t know which brands are safe, which to choose, what farms to engage with… Here are some tips for finding a good farm: